What is PlayFair

 PlayFair skill overview to improve Culture and Connection

 PlayFair Culture and Connection applied skill workshop on 1 or multiple PlayFair skills

 Interactive discussion, active,sport-based learning activities with Practical Skill Takeaways

 Peer to Peer

 On-going Culture and Connection applied skill training using all 5 PlayFair modules

 Interactive discussion, sport -based learning activities, and practical day to day application of tools and techniques

 Monitor and Evaluate Impact Create Sustainable Change

-Speaker & Training: Topics
+Speaker & Professional Development: Topics

 Tracy will help participants assess personal strengths and challenges and improve awareness that everything they do, say and model shapes the people around them and molds the culture where they interact.